ritvikmath/jekyll-now/_posts/2017-2-14-Relationship_Math.md

 * We see some really surprising resluts looking now at the dating population.
 Namely, **dating females have a lower chance of meeting their partner later in life** whereas **dating males have a higher chance of meeting their partner later in life**.
 We can try to attribute this to the same trend as before, but given the huge difference between these tro graphs, there must be some other force at play.
 One idea is to attribute this to the social stigma against women dating when they get older, a stigma which seems to be weaker towards men dating later in life.

 * There are also some easy-to-miss subtleties in these graphs.
 It is best illustrated with the Dating Female chart.
 We see that although the bars decline on average as the age gets larger, there seems to be an up-and-down pattern to the bars.
 Translating this to real-talk, it seems that the probability of meeting a parter goes up and down through a woman's 30's and 40's.
 It is unclear, at least to this author, what a possible cause might be.
 If you have an idea, post in the comments below!

-# At What Age Do People Meet their Significant Others?

 ---